code-423n4/2022-02-concur/README.md

 Convex wrapper forked from [convex](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol)

-modified logic is, it is no longer a ERC20, and it will hold all convex lps in one contract.
+Modified logic is, it is no longer a ERC20, and it will hold all Convex LPs in one contract.

-convex lp holers will stake to this contract all rewards from convex will be available in ConcurRewardPool
+Convex LP holders will stake to this contract all rewards from Convex will be available in ConcurRewardPool.

-When user deposits/withdraws lp, it will be notified to MasterChef
+When user deposits/withdraws LP, it will be notified to MasterChef.

-this relies heavily on convex lp contracts and curve pool contract
+This relies heavily on convex LP contracts and Curve pool contract.

 ### EasySign & VoteProxy

 sloc : VoteProxy = 36, EasySign = 223

-vote proxy to enable contract signing with eip 1271
+Vote proxy to enable contract signing with EIP-1271.

 ### MasterChef

 sloc : 212

-MasterChef **without** actual stake token transfers. it is used to distribute governance token without minting/depositing. tokens will be pre deposited before the `_startBlock`.
-Depositor role wil lbe assinged to ConvexStakingWrapper and StakingRewards contract
+MasterChef **without** actual stake token transfers.
+It is used to distribute governance token without minting/depositing.
+Tokens will be pre-deposited before the `_startBlock`.
+Depositor role will be assinged to ConvexStakingWrapper and StakingRewards contract.

 ### Shelter

 sloc : 59

-Shlter for tokens when emergency happens
+Shelter for tokens when emergency happens.

 ### StakingRewards

 sloc : 220

-Single token reward contract. will be used to give reward to governance token stakers with non governance token(CRV/CVX).
+Single token reward contract.
+Will be used to give reward to governance token stakers with non-governance token (CRV/CVX).

 ### USDMPegRecovery